+Swiss right-wing party gathers signatures to limit population growth - SWI swissinfo.ch

-Swiss group gathers signatures to limit population growth
+Swiss right-wing party gathers signatures to limit population growth

-A representative of the right-wing Swiss People’s Party says the group has managed to gather the necessary 100,000 signatures for its initiative to limit the population to 10 million.
+A representative of the Swiss People’s Party says the group has managed to collect the necessary 100,000 signatures for its initiative to limit the population to 10 million.

 “The initiative is ready,” Zurich parliamentarian Thomas Matter told the Blick newspaper on Saturday.